JohannFaustVIII/SpringCloudPlayground/NOTES.md

 If distributed system has availability and partition tolerance, it can't keep consistency, as it has to respond and replication messages may be lost, so false data will be returned.

+## What is CORS?

+CORS stands for Cross-Origin Resource Sharing.
+It is a mechanism, using HTTP headers to let server identify all other origins (domain, scheme, port) than its own, which should be permitted by browser to load resources.